When using Exclaimer, all emails with a signature applied are converted to HTML format.

 This is behavior by design.

-We recommend taking a look at our Signatures Lookbook for inspiration on designing a signature, but if you cannot find a design that you like, we can build a signature for you.
+We recommend taking a look at our Signatures Lookbook for inspiration on designing a signature, but if you cannot find a design that you like, we can build a signature a template to suit your requirements.

 This issue usually happens if you have set px on the text boxes instead of pt.